 Precincts are a geographic unit of voters.
 Their captains make up the central committees of each county and of each district and plan activities and assist campaigns.
-Captains will be elected this May.
-One must file with the County Elections office between Feb 28 and May 1 to get on the ballot.
+Captains were elected in May.

 If there is a vacancy between elections, district or county chairs may appoint someone with the approval of the central committee.